-- 1. It is necessary to phone the Transportation Supervisor as soon as you know you will be absent from duty for any reason.
-If you call in after hours, call 825-4600 and leave a message on extension #2. - 2.
-Drivers must phone on the above schedule every day of absence.
-If you do not phone, it will be assumed that you are working.
+- 1. If you know you will be absent from duty, you must As soon as you know you are going to be absent from duty, transportation employees must call the attendance line at 513-825-4600 ext.
+2 to report their absence Additionally, transportation employees must call, text, or email all Transportation Assistant Supervisors and the Transportation Supervisor to notify of the absence. - 2.
+Drivers must phone, text, or email on the above schedule every day of absence.
+If you do not notify, it will be assumed that you are working.